FedRAMP/docs/docs/20xP2/fedramp-security-inbox.md

 3. General communications that include all other messages from FedRAMP that may be managed by a cloud service provider following their standard operational process.

 All Emergency and Important messages sent by FedRAMP will include specific actions, timeframes expected for action, and an explanation of the corrective actions that FedRAMP will take if the timeframes are not met.
-In extreme circumstances, failure to take timely action as required by Emergency communications may result in suspension from the FedRAMP Marketplace.
+Failure to take timely action as required by Emergency communications will result in corrective action from FedRAMP.

 FedRAMP will conduct strictly controlled tests of response to emergency communications regularly and provide public notice of these tests in advance.
-The response times for these tests will be tracked by FedRAMP and may be made publicly available.
+The response times for these tests will be tracked by FedRAMP and made publicly available.

 This set of requirements and recommendations include explicit requirements that FedRAMP will follow to ensure important communications or those sent during emergencies can be routed by cloud service providers separately from general communications.